Fertilizing Protea and Friends in Containers and the Ground

 When should you fertilize?
 For Proteaceae, the two best windows are fall and spring.

-Fall feeding helps plants recover from summer stress and set up for winter growth and flowers.
+Fall feeding helps plants recover from summer stress and sets them up for winter growth and flowers.

 Spring feeding fuels new shoots and prepares plants for the warmer months ahead.

-If you’re gardening inland with hotter summers and colder winters, avoid fertilizing during the extremes—peak summer and midwinter—when plants are happy hangin’ out, not necessarily interested in growing.
+If you’re gardening inland with hotter summers and colder winters, avoid fertilizing during the extremes—peak summer and midwinter—when plants are happy hanging out, not necessarily interested in growing.

 Containers vs. In-Ground Feeding

 If you’re growing in containers, your plants will need a little extra attention.
 Nutrients leach out of pots much faster than in the ground, so light but regular feeding is key.
-A dose of Gondwanaland Protea Fertilizer in spring and again in fall is usually enough, but keep an eye out for pale leaves or weak growth.
+A dose of Gondwanaland Protea Fertilizer in spring and again in fall is usually enough.
+However, keep an eye out for pale leaves or weak growth.

 In the ground, soils provide more buffering capacity.
 Microbes, organic matter, and deeper root systems all help even things out.
 Still, stick to the fall-and-spring schedule and avoid overdoing it.
 Proteaceae are adapted to lean soils—too much fertilizer, even the right kind, can do more harm than good.